The FDA will lift warnings on hormone therapy for menopause

 The FDA convened an expert panel in July to discuss removing them from at least low-dose vaginal estrogen.
 The agency then opened a docket to solicit comments from the public and received nearly 3,000 by the Sept.
 24 deadline.

-In its formal comment, the American College of Obstetrics and Gynecology, or ACOG, wrote that it has "long encouraged" the agency to reevaluate warning labels on low-dose estrogen products administered vaginally, but it considers those separate from systemic estrogen products that deliver the hormone throughout the body, such as pills and patches.
+In its formal comment, ACOG wrote that it has "long encouraged" the agency to reevaluate warning labels on low-dose estrogen products administered vaginally, but it considers those separate from systemic estrogen products that deliver the hormone throughout the body, such as pills and patches.

+ACOG's Fleischman said in Monday's statement that, "like all medications, systemic estrogen products are not without risk, and their use should be based on an individualized conversation between patients and their clinicians."

 Although doctors have pushed to have the black box warnings removed, they say the special panel the FDA convened in July deviated from the usual process for making such changes and lacked the rigor of the usual approach.